angup143/disaster_mapping/Readme.md

 # Disaster Mapping

 Code for:

-**CNN-Based Semantic Change Detection in Satellite Imagery**, Ananya Gupta, Elisabeth Welburn, Simon Watson & Hujun Yin, ICANN 2019
+[**CNN-Based Semantic Change Detection in Satellite Imagery**](https://link.springer.com/chapter/10.1007/978-3-030-30493-5_61), Ananya Gupta, Elisabeth Welburn, Simon Watson & Hujun Yin, ICANN 2019

-**Post Disaster Mapping With Semantic Change Detection in Satellite Imagery**, Ananya Gupta, Elisabeth Welburn, Simon Watson & Hujun Yin, CVPRW 2019
+[**Post Disaster Mapping With Semantic Change Detection in Satellite Imagery**](http://openaccess.thecvf.com/content_CVPRW_2019/html/WiCV/Gupta_Post_Disaster_Mapping_With_Semantic_Change_Detection_in_Satellite_Imagery_CVPRW_2019_paper.html), Ananya Gupta, Elisabeth Welburn, Simon Watson & Hujun Yin, CVPRW 2019

+## Introduction

+Our work focuses on identifying road networks and buildings in post-disaster scenarios using publicly available satellite imagery and neural networks for segmentation.
+We use a change detection framework to identify areas impacted by the disaster and use inspiration from graph theory to update road network data available from OpenStreetMap in the aftermath of a disaster.

 ## Dataset